what is your general approach?

 The main disadvantage is the lack of full non-verbal communication, since I am not sitting in the room with you.
 Also, online therapy is not appropriate for people with a poor-quality internet connection.

-What do I need to ensure a good-Quality online appointment?
+What do I need to ensure good Quality For MY online appointment?

 A private space.
 It will be difficult for us to focus if you’re getting interrupted a lot during the sessions.